thingweb/node-red-contrib-web-of-things/README.md

 ![Thing Config Screen](screenshots/thing-config-settings.png)

-Specify the Thing name.
-The Thing name will be included in the Thing Description.
+Specify the Thing title.
+The Thing title will be included in the Thing Description.

-Server config and Thing config can be shared across multiple Server-Property, Server-Action, Server-Event nodes.
+Server config and Thing config can be shared across multiple Server-Property, Server-Action, and Server-Event nodes.
 By sharing configs, you can publish one or more properties, actions, and events to the client as a single Thing.

-In addition to server config and Thing config, there are necessary settings for each Server-Property, Server-Action, Server-Event node.
+In addition to server config and Thing config, there are necessary settings for each Server-Property, Server-Action, and Server-Event node.
 For the settings of each node, refer to the node help.
 Help can be viewed on the Node-RED editor's Help tab.

 The Server-End node represents the end of a flow executed by a client request.
 Flows connected to the two output terminals of the Server-Property node (read/write requests) and the output terminal of the Server-Action node must end with the Server-End node.